Kathy Maister's Start Cooking

 Grilled Sandwiches: How to Go Beyond Grilled Cheese

-posted in Lunch, Breakfast and Brunch by Donna Diegel
+posted in Breakfast and Brunch, Lunch by Donna Diegel

 Why Grill a Sandwich?

-Because it makes the outside of the bread (or wrap) toasty and crispy, and makes the filling all warm and gooey.
-If you cook it on an outdoor grill, you’ll add smoky flavour to an otherwise ordinary sandwich.
+Grilling a sandwich makes the outside of the bread (or wrap) toasty and crispy, and makes the filling all warm and gooey.

 How do I Grill a Sandwich ?

-If you don’t have an outdoor barbecue, you can grill a sandwich on your stove top, using a frying pan, a cast iron skillet, a cast iron griddle or a grill pan.
-Other options are the George Foreman Grill, a panini grill or a toaster oven.
+You can grill a sandwich on your stove top, using a frying pan, a cast iron skillet, a cast iron griddle or a grill pan.
+Other options are the George Forman Grill, a panini grill or a toaster oven.
 For more information on these indoor grilling options, scroll down below the recipes.

 A Grilled Monte Cristo Sandwich, courtesy of Kevin Lynch, Closet Cooking